santaclz/pwnnotes/README.md

 b *__libc_start_main+391
 set $rax = main
 ```
+### Debugging memory corruption
+When getting `malloc.c no such file or directory` you can download corresponding malloc.c file from glibc source code and put it in the same directory.
+That way when you trigger security mitigation in malloc or free you can inspect the source code with `context code`.
+And dont forget to switch to the right frame before with `f <number>`.
 ### Tired of writing format string exploits?
 Pwntools offers less painful alternative :)
 https://docs.pwntools.com/en/stable/fmtstr.html